microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

             exclusive depending on the WOPI client.
 WOPI clients must use the following guidelines when handling values in the WorkflowType array:

-            * If multiple values are provided and the WOPI client does not support multiple values, the client must use the first supported value provided in the array.
             * If no supported values are provided, the WOPI client must behave as though the WorkflowType property was not provided.
+            * If multiple values are provided and the WOPI client does not support multiple values, the client may use the first supported value provided in the array or behave as though the WorkflowType property was not provided.

     WorkflowUrl